vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/20_THE_SACRIFICES_OF_THE_CRAUTA_RITUAL/05_The_Four-month_or_Seasonal_Sacrifices.md

 3

-The three four-month offerings are connected intimately with the seasons of the year, the VaiŚvadeva being offered in spring, the Varunapra- ghāsas in the rains, and the Sākamedhas in the autumn, at the beginning of each season.
+The three four-month offerings are connected intimately with the seasons of the year, the VaiŚvadeva being offered in spring, the Varunapraghāsas in the rains, and the Sākamedhas in the autumn, at the beginning of each season.
 The connexion with the seasons is shown by the formulae, the names of the months which are connected with certain libations, and the formal cutting of the hair which is connected with certain of the rites.
 The man who first performs them must begin with an Iṣṭi to Agni VaiŚvānara and Parjanya or an Anvārambhaṇiyā Iṣṭi.
 In each case the sacrifice is introduced by five libations to Agni, Soma, Savitṛ, Sarasvati, and Puṣan.
 In the first follow offerings to the Maruts, to the All-gods, and to heaven and earth, the first and last of cakes, the second of a milk mess.
 The season is indicated by the use of a tree with budding branches for the wood for the fire, while the strew is made from plants which are shooting.

 The second offering, the Varunapraghāsas, is more important.
 One point in it is the preparation of two animals, a ram and sheep, from barley, which the sacrificer and his wife cover with wool and equip with the marks of sex made prominent; the Adharyu makes the one, the Pratiprasthatṛ the other: there are two Vedis, and the south one is assigned to the latter priest, who there performs a mimicry of the action of the Adhvaryu.
-There are offerings to Indra and Agni, to Varuna, to the Maruts and to Ka: the ram and the ewe are offered in the milk messes presented to Varuna and the Maruts respec- tively, the remainder being eaten.
+There are offerings to Indra and Agni, to Varuna, to the Maruts and to Ka: the ram and the ewe are offered in the milk messes presented to Varuna and the Maruts respectively, the remainder being eaten.
 A further important point is the ceremony already referred to, by which the wife of the sacrificer is called upon to admit what lovers she has and to offer in the Dakṣiṇa fire the plates of Karambha, 'porridge', which number one more than the members of the family.
 The

 1ŚŚS. xiv.
 2 ff.; LCS. iv.
 9 ff.